nikita-kazakov/Racing-Game/README.md

 Date: March 4, 2019
 By: Nikita Kazakov

 A text based racing game.
+A new Linux environment has been setup.
+Xubuntu with RubyMine.